-Girls basketball standout Indya Smith has etched her name in the history books for both genders, and will continue adding on to her record in the remembrance Kobe and Gianni Bryant
+Girls basketball standout Indya Smith has etched her name in the history books for both genders, and will continue adding on to her record in the remembrance of Kobe and Gianna Bryant

 VISALIA – After breaking a 22-year-old scoring record, Indya Smith has left a lasting legacy on the Golden West basketball program.
-Two weeks ago against Lemoore, Smith set the all-time career scoring record at her school — for both girls and boys — in front of her home Trailblazer crowd.
+In a league game against Lemoore, Smith set the all-time career scoring record at her school — for both girls and boys — in front of her home Trailblazer crowd.

 During the first quarter, she cut to the basket and received an assist from fellow senior Natalia Maldanado before finishing strong with her left hand.
 That bucket broke the previous record of 1,506 points, which was set by Jess McElree, a boy’s basketball standout from the mid-1990s.